 Where is the Niobrara River?

 The Niobrara River winds through Niobrara National Forest Reserve outside of Valentine, Nebraska.
-Cliffs and waterfalls that you wouldn’t typically associate with Nebraska line the river trail.
+It’s located along the northern border of central Nebraska, with cliffs and waterfalls that you wouldn’t typically associate with the state lining the river trail.

 It’s an excellent river for beginners, though if the water is low, you will encounter more rocks and scrape the sandy bottom.